St. John’s would love for you to get involved!

 To find out how you can help, speak with the priest about training and where you would fit in with this ministry.

-Coffee hour is the place for you to meet new people, keep in touch with past friends, or get a quick bolt of caffeine and sugar before you go on with the rest of your day.
+We meet new people during our coffee hour here at St John’s and keep in touch with past friends.
+Plus, get a tasty beverage and a snack before going on with the rest of your day.

 If you are looking for a place to participate, this could be a great place to start, and it is available for people of different talent levels.